Russia Cover Letter Writing Guide

 Below place the name of the person your letter is addressed to.
 Give her or his job title, company name and address.

 Write in a short, formal and professional style, without being too persistent, using power words and action verbs.
-Usually letter contains three or four paragraphs.
+Usually, the letter contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
-Break any paragraph, which is longer than seven lines, into short easily understandable one.
+Break any paragraph, which is longer than seven lines, into a short easily understandable one.

 Explain in “precise” and “positive” terms why you respond to the vacancy and why you consider yourself the right person for the job - particularly when you are a foreign candidate.
 By quoting examples, emphasize how you can add value or contribute to the workplace in Russia.